SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper_Networks_Manager_CIN_Platform.md

 # Juniper Networks Manager CIN Platform

-This is an SNMP-based driver used to monitor and configure the Juniper Networks Manager.
+This is an SNMP-based connector used to monitor and configure the Juniper Networks Manager.
 It allows you to monitor and change the device settings.
-The driver also uses an SSH connection to change the interface state of some ports.
-The data collected is centralized within the driver and used by DataMiner EPM for aggregation actions.
+The connector also uses an SSH connection to change the interface state of some ports.
+The data collected is centralized within the connector and used by DataMiner EPM for aggregation actions.

 ## About